Francesco Passaro

-Francesco Passaro (born 7 January 2001) is an Italian tennis player.

-He reached a career high ATP singles ranking of world No. 89 on 17 February 2025 and a doubles ranking of No. 256 on 20 February 2023.
+Francesco Passaro (born 7 January 2001) is an Italian professional tennis player.
+He has a career-high ATP singles ranking of world No. 89 achieved on 17 February 2025 and a doubles ranking of No. 256, reached on 20 February 2023.

+Passaro plays on the ATP Challenger Tour, where he has won three titles in singles.

 Career

 2021: ATP debut

-Passaro made his ATP main draw debut at the 2021 Emilia-Romagna Open after receiving a wildcard for the doubles main draw.
+In May, Passaro made his ATP main draw debut at the Emilia-Romagna Open after receiving a wildcard for the doubles main draw.

-2022–23: Masters, NextGen Finals and top 150 debuts
+2022–23: Masters debut, NextGen Finals and top 150 debuts

-He played his first ATP Challenger Tour final at the 2022 Sanremo Challenger and was defeated in three sets by the world No. 91 Holger Rune.
+In April 2022, playing as a qualifier, Passaro reached his first ATP Challenger final at the Sanremo Challenger, where he was defeated by top-seed Holger Rune in three sets.

-He made his Masters debut at the 2022 Italian Open in Rome as a wildcard.
+The next month, he made his Masters debut at the Italian Open in Rome as a wildcard.

-At the 2022 Mediterranean Games in Oran, Passaro won the gold medal in men's singles and, with Matteo Arnaldi, the gold medal in men's doubles.
+At the Mediterranean Games in Oran, Algeria, Passaro won the gold medal in men's singles and, with Matteo Arnaldi, the gold medal in men's doubles.
 He thus shares the record of winning both the singles and doubles titles at the same Mediterranean Games edition with Konstantinos Oikonomidis (2001 Tunis), Nicolás Almagro (2005 Almería), and Blaž Rola (2013 Mersin).

-He won his first Challenger in July 2022 in Trieste, Italy becoming the 20th #NextGenATP winner in 2022.
-As a result he reached a new career-high in the top 150 of world No. 144 on 25 July 2022.
+Passaro won his first Challenger title in July 2022 at the Internazionali di Trieste.
+With this trophy, he became the 20th #NextGenATP winner that season.
+As a result, he entered top 150, with a singles ranking of world No. 144.

-He qualified for the 2022 Next Generation ATP Finals.
+Passaro qualified for the 2022 Next Generation ATP Finals.
 He reached a career high ranking of No. 108 on 13 February 2023.